colorfulscoop/tfdlg/README.md

 **TfChat** is a Python library for transformer-based language model with TensorFlow.

+Features:

-TfChat adopts simple and transparent model implementation to enable users to customize models for their research and interests.
+* **Simple model:** TfChat adopts simple and easy-to-understand model implementation to enable users to customize models for their research and interests.
 You can find the model implementation in [tfchat/models.py](tfchat/models.py).
+* **Useful utilities:** TfChat provides several useful utilities to prepare dataset with `tf.data.Dataset` format, learning rate schedules, loss function with padding consideration and perplexity evaluation metrics.
+You can find them in [examples/usage.ipynb](examples/usage.ipynb)

 ## Installation